raftAtGit/Chainvayler/README.md

 Now, add as many books as you want to your library, they will be _automagically_ persisted and replicated to other JVMs.
 Kill your program any time, when you restart it, the previously added books will be in your library.

 Note, the call to _Chainvayler.create(..)_ is only required for the _root_ of object graph.
 All other objects are created in regular ways, either with the _new_ oprerator or via factories, builders whatever.
 As it is, _Chainvayler_ is quite flexible, other objects may be other instances of _root_ class, subclasses/superclasses of it, or instances of a completely different class hierarchy.

-The only requirement to be _chained_ (persisted/replicated) is to be reachable directly or indirectly from the _root_.
-For sure, there is no point in persisting/replicating an object that should soon be garbage collected and will not be accesible in the next JVM session.

-BTW, above is not a _hard_ requirement.
-Even if your _chained_ object is not reachable from the _root_, it will be persisted/replicated but will be garbage collected later on if there are no other references to it.
-Only And yes, this also means garbage collection works as expected with _Chainvayler_.
-I had said _almost transparent_, right? ;)
+`@Chained` annotation marks the classes which will be managed by _Chainvayler_ and `@Modification` annotation marks the methods in _chained_ classes which modifies the data (class variables).

 ## [Bank sample](#bank-sample)